Fred Astaire: Style and influence

 Frequently, a dance sequence was built around two or three key ideas, sometimes inspired by his steps or by the music itself, suggesting a particular mood or action.
 Caron said that while Kelly danced close to the ground, she felt like she was floating with Astaire.
 Many dance routines were built around a "gimmick", like dancing on the walls in Royal Wedding or dancing with his shadows in Swing Time.
 He or his collaborator would think of these routines earlier and save them for the right situation.
 They would spend weeks creating all the dance sequences in a secluded rehearsal space before filming would begin.
 They would work with a rehearsal pianist (often the composer Hal Borne) who in turn would communicate modifications to the musical orchestrators.

 His perfectionism was legendary, but his relentless insistence on rehearsals and retakes was a burden to some.
 When time approached for the shooting of a number, Astaire would rehearse for another two weeks and record the singing and music.
 With all the preparation completed, the actual shooting would go quickly, conserving costs.
 Astaire agonized during the process, frequently asking colleagues for acceptance for his work.
 As Vincente Minnelli stated, "He lacks confidence to the most enormous degree of all the people in the world.
 He will not even go to see his rushes ...
 He always thinks he is no good."
 As Astaire himself observed, "I've never yet got anything 100% right.
 Still, it's never as bad as I think it is."

 Michael Kidd, Astaire's co-choreographer on the 1953 film The Band Wagon, found that his own concern about the emotional motivation behind the dance was not shared by Astaire.
 Kidd later recounted: "Technique was important to him.
 He'd say, 'Let's do the steps.
-Let's add the looks later.
+Let's add the looks later.'"
+Astaire declared that his own tap heroes were the Nicholas Brothers, Fayard and Harold.

-Although he viewed himself primarily as an entertainer, his artistry won him the admiration of twentieth-century dancers such as Gene Kelly, George Balanchine, the Nicholas Brothers, Mikhail Baryshnikov, Margot Fonteyn, Bob Fosse, Gregory Hines, Rudolf Nureyev, Michael Jackson, and Bill Robinson.
-Balanchine compared him to Bach, describing him as "the most interesting, the most inventive, the most elegant dancer of our times", while for Baryshnikov he was "a genius ... a classical dancer like I never saw in my life."
-He concluded, "No dancer can watch Fred Astaire and not know that we all should have been in another business."